othmanesp555/UrbanDic/README.md

 A simple script to define words from urbandictionary.com api.

 ## Instalation
+* get your free api key from RAPIDAPI and paste it in api.py
 * pip install requests
 * git clone https://github.com/othmanesp555/UrbanDic.git
 * cd UrbanDic